ids-s1-21/project-Conqeurors/proposal/proposal.md

 most important indicators when determining whether an individual will subscribe to a term deposit?

-Data:

-Where it came from?
+Data: Where it came from?
 How it was collected?
 What are the cases?
 What are the variables

+The dataset “Banking Dataset - Marketing Targets” by Prakhar Rathi contains data from a direct marketing campaign by a Portuguese Banking Institution.
+Clients were contacted by phone calls in order to collect the data.There are 45,211 cases with 17 variables;labelled: age, job, marital, education, default, balance, housing, loan, contact, day, month, duration, campaign, pdays, previous, poutcome, y.

 ## 2. Data